theodox/ta_101/TA coding 101.md

 Code is alive.
 We want to guide its growth and trim it back when it gets overgrown.
 An ongoing diet of small upgrades and improvements is better than letting code rot for years and then doing dramatic, drastic surgery on it.
 Refactoring is just an ongoing part of maintenance --  not a scary dramatic intervention.

-For this reaon, we want to be comfortable with refactoring tools.
-We want to do as much testing as possible so that  maintenance with maximum safety and minimal disruption.
+For this reaon, we want to be comfortable with refactoring as a regular part of our work.
+We want to do as much testing as possible so that maintenance can be done with maximum safety and minimal disruption.

 We also want to retire code that's not serving a purpose any longer.
 It's all backed up, if we need it again some day we can find it again.
-But leaving unused code around provides a temptation to borrow from it -- which can keep not only the one function that was borrowed, but all of its dependencies alive.
+But leaving unused code around provides a temptation to borrow from it -- thereby to keep alive no just the one function that was borrowed, but all of its dependencies alive.

 ### Test if you can